frendsick/torth/docs/keywords.md

 ## IF

-IF is just a keyword which starts an [IF block](control_flow.md#if-blocks).
+IF is just a keyword that starts an [IF block](control_flow.md#if-blocks).
 IF-block ends to [ENDIF](#ENDIF).

 ## INCLUDE

-With INCLUDE keyword you can include code from another files.
+With the INCLUDE keyword, you can include code from another file.
 The INCLUDE statement consists of the keyword INCLUDE and the file to be imported in double quotes (").
-The file name should be either its absolute file path or the relative path compared to the compiler file [torth.py](../torth.py).
-The file can also refer to a relative path from compiler file with any of the entries in [PATH](definitions.md#path) as the parent directory.
+The file name should be either its absolute file path or the relative path compared to the compiler file [torth.torth](../torth.torth).
+The file can also refer to a relative path from the compiler file with any of the entries in [PATH](definitions.md#path) as the parent directory.

-Note: A file will only be included once even if it is included by multiple different included files.
-Thus, it is safe and preferrable to include every needed file in each of the different files.
+Note: A file will only be included once, even if it is included by multiple different included files.
+Thus, it is safe and preferable to include every needed file in each of the different files.

 ### Syntax